agrbin/svgtex/README.md

 Using MathJax and PhantomJS to create SVGs on server side with minimum overhead.

+This is just an idea, algorithm and it's proof of concept.
+If you want to use such system in production, take a look at this fork too: https://github.com/gwicke/mathoid !

 MathJax is a great tool!
 Why not use it on a server side too?
 To avoid loading the whole phantomjs and MathJax into memory with every call, the service is exposed via HTTP.